brunchstudio/pytvpaint/docs/contributing/developer_setup.md

 ### Linting

-We use [Ruff](https://docs.astral.sh/ruff/) which is a super powerful and fast Python linter.
+We also use [Ruff](https://docs.astral.sh/ruff/) as a linter.
 It combines a lot of rules from other projects like Flake8, pyupgrade, pydocstyle, isort, etc...

 ```shell
 (venv) ❯ ruff .